davidtheclark/react-aria-modal/README.md

 Type: `boolean`

 If `true`, the modal dialog's [focus trap](https://github.com/davidtheclark/focus-trap) will be paused.

-You'll want to use this prop if you have another nested focus trap *inside* the modal.
+You won't typically need to use this prop.
+It used to be that the typical reason for pausing a focus trap was to enable *nested* focus traps; but as of [focus-trap v4](https://github.com/davidtheclark/focus-trap/blob/master/CHANGELOG.md#400), the pausing and unpausing of hierachical traps is handled automatically.

 ### focusTrapOptions